Stop Setting New Year's Resolutions. Focus On The Three S's Instead.

 I’m talking about New Year’s resolutions – those optimistic intentions you cough up once a year from the darkest crevices of your guilt-ridden subconscious.

-I have an issue with NY resolutions because every party I go to – there aren’t quite as many at the moment – I attract the ‘talkers’.
+I have an issue with NY resolutions because whichever party I go to – I always attract the ‘talkers’.

 Being a life coach and mostly a nice person, I’m a honeypot for anyone who associates blaring techno with deep conversation.

-Christmas and New Year’s is the peak season for earnest strangers telling me in great detail how they’re looking forward to a dry January.
-Later that evening, I’ll end up being the one holding their hair back in a toilet cubicle while they puke up whichever bad habits left from the year before.
-(Told you I was a nice person.)
+Christmas and New Year mean peak season for earnest strangers telling me in great detail how they’re looking forward to a dry January.
+Later that evening, I’ll end up being the one holding their hair back in a toilet cubicle while they puke up whatever bad habits were left from the year before.
+(I told you I was a nice person.)

 None of that this year, thank god, so I’ll offer three snappy alternatives to replace those useless resolutions.

 Consider them your three S's (Strengths, Sprints and Systems) for next year.